mozilla/fxa/packages/fxa-auth-server/docs/api.md

 - `image_uri`: A url to a logo or image that represents the client.
 - `redirect_uri`: The url registered to redirect to after successful oauth.
 - `can_grant`: If the client can get implicit grants.
-- `whitelisted`: If the client is whitelisted.
+- `trusted`: Whether the client is a trusted internal application.

 **Example:**